-Faculty Researcher, Biodesign Swette Center for Environmental Biotechnology
+Faculty Member, Biodesign Swette Center for Environmental Biotechnology

 Associate Professor, School of Sustainable Engineering and the Built Environment